am interested in bringing post-doctoral scientists with research

 Conservation Biology, Applied Ecology, or Plant Science.
 I am generally

-interested in self-motivated students with good academic record, prior
+interested in self-motivated students with an excellent academic record, prior

-research and field experience, and good quantitative and writing skills.
+research and field experience, and strong quantitative and writing skills.

 Graduate studies can be funded either by a research assistantship associated